 It is high in calories, protein, calcium, potassium, iron, vitamins and fiber content (Chadha, 2007).
 It helps in treatment of neurological diseases and improving physical strength of the body.
 It has a lot of milky latex and is diuretic and high in antioxidants.
 The fig is grown from seeds, cuttings, layers, grafts and tissue culture techniques.
 Out of these methods, propagation by means of cuttings is the easiest and cheapest (Singh 2015).
 In India, figs are commercially propagated using hard wood stem cuttings, which results in vigorous marketable plants in less than a year.

-Plant growth regulators, such as auxin, play an important role in the stimulation and initiation of roots to cutting.
+Plant growth regulators, such as auxin, play an important role in the stimulation and initiation of roots in cuttings.
 Auxin promotes root formation by disrupting cytokinin-induced root apical dominance.
 IBA is a plant growth regulator belonging to auxin family.
-IBA is the active ingredient in the plant propagation media used to induce adventitious rooting in stem cutting.
+IBA is the active ingredient in the plant propagation media used to induce adventitious rooting in stem cuttings.
 Biofertilizers are inputs that contain microorganisms that can mobilize nutrients from inaccessible to useful forms through biological processes.
 This suggests that biofertilizers can aid with boosting cutting growth and roots by releasing growth regulators.
-Vermicompost and cow urine contains plant growth regulating materials and were also found to influenced plant growth and rooting of the crops.
+Vermicompost and cow urine contains plant growth regulating materials and were also found to influence plant growth and rooting in the crops.

 As a result of the sky high cost of the growth regulators, there are some simple and affordable alternatives available to help resolve the situation.
 This has diverted the focus to shift in the organics; today’s biofertilizers are employed as a rooting media.
 The rooting in cuttings is also greatly influenced by treating it with biofertilizers.
 Biofertilizers are more affordable, sustainable, and don’t use non-renewable energy during production.
 Biofertilizers viz.
 Azospirillum, Azotobacter and PSB have very good impact on sprouting, shoot parameters and root parameters of cutting.